 Couple the long list of attractions to the city’s great location and public transport connections, and you have a city that’s perfect for day trips, particularly from London.

-8 Things to See & Do in St Albans
+8 Things to Do in St Albans

-Before we go through how you can plan and book your visit, let’s go through the reasons why you should visit in the first place.
+Before we go through how you can plan and book your visit, let's go through the reasons why you should visit in the first place.
+Here are our favourite things to do in St Albans.

 1. The Cathedral & Abbey Church of Saint Alban